Shad02w/pnpm-single-version/README.md

 ### Maunal Checking using CLI

-then call `pnpm-single-version` in Terminal
+You can `pnpm-single-version` in Terminal

 ```bash
 pnpm pnpm-single-version